 Once you have a selection of flowers, have your child pull off the petals.
 This is great for working on fine motor skills and developing the proprioception sense, which tells us how much force we need to do certain activities.

-	If you have several children doing the activity, you may want to put all the petals on paper plates for easy sharing.
+Working with several children?
+You may want to put all the petals on paper plates for easy sharing.

-	Once your flower petals are ready, have your child use a paper plate to trace a circle onto a piece of construction paper.
+Once your flower petals are ready, have your child use a round lid or plate to trace a circle onto a piece of construction paper.

 Cut out the circle, and then gently fold the paper in half to cut out a circle inside, leaving a 1/2 inch thick ring of colored paper to make your suncatcher with.
 An adult may need to help younger children with this step.

 (Alternatively, you can cut the center out of a circle plate and make the suncatcher using paper plates.
 We liked the variety of colors using construction paper gave us.)